osmosis-labs/osmosis/cmd/osmosisd/cmd/testnetify/README.md

 NOTE: There are three values in the python script you can change.
 1. The operator address (op_address) and its corresponding public key (op_pubkey).
 I provided the mnemonic for the provided address (osmo12smx2wdlyttvyzvzg54y2vnqwq2qjateuf7thj), but you may change the address and corresponding pubkey if desired
 2. The chain-id (new_chain_id)
+3. The config.toml file location (at the very end of the script, change the path if its somewhere other than $HOME/.osmosisd/config)

 Mnemonic for provided address:
 **bottom loan skill merry east cradle onion journey palm apology verb edit desert impose absurd oil bubble sweet glove shallow size build burst effort**